denten-courses/dh-lab/2016-spring-iterpretive-communities/README.md

 critical literature on a selected topic related to texts, information technology, and online communities.

-The theme for the spring of 2014 is illicit knowledge.
-In working with several large datasets related to information piracy we will explore the ethics of stealing and sharing, the history and the future of censorship, the infrastructure and the social dynamics of underground library archives, laws protecting and punishing whistleblowers, the difference between remix and plagiarism, copyright regimes and free culture.
+The theme for the spring of 2016 is interpretive communities.

 ## What are the Digital Humanities?